uni-directional flushing program

 Please read the instructions on How to Flush Discolored Water from your home if you have discolored water in your home.

-The Department is currently flushing Zone 1A of the distribution system.
+The Department is completed of flushing Zone 6 of the distribution system and is finished the flushing program.
 Please consult the maps and street listings below to determine which zone you are located.
 We are often asked by residents for the exact day or time that we will be flushing in their area.
 This is a difficult question to answer because every street has it's own flushing sequence that requires multiple valves to be opened or closed in order ensure only clean water is entering an area.
 Please click on the What is UDF? link above for a better understanding of the flushing program and why we ask for your patience while flushing.

 During the flushing program, you may experience dirty or discolored water as a result of your Zone, or an adjacent Zone, being flushed.
 Please do not be alarmed as this is a normal consequence of the program.
 Please check you water before use.
 If you experience discolored water, please contact the Water Department as outlined above.